ptogias/dream-challenge-ehr/README.md

 ```

 ##### Other preprocessing steps
 Before moving into the training phase, we included a few more steps in our preprocessing pipeline.
-Here is a brief list of these matters:
+Here is a brief list of these matters:<br/>

 -	“Obese”, “deathobservations” and gender variables were converted to Boolean (presence/absence)<br/>
 -	Boolean variable “unabletopay” was engineered through four other previously created variables indicating the recorded financial and insurance status of each patient (“finstatus_0”, “finstatus_1”, “insurance_0”, “insurance_1”).
 1 suggesting that a patient has a record of not being able to pay medical expenses and 0 when a patient has a record of being able to pay<br/>